-Doctors in genitourinary medicine (GUM) diagnose and treat sexually transmitted infections (STIs), including HIV.
+Doctors working in genitourinary medicine diagnose and treat people with sexually transmitted infections (STIs), including HIV.

 - vaginal infections

 - genital infestations such as scabies and pubic lice

 - a sexual screen which may include an examination to take genital microbiological samples